 If you find the very idea of a simplified 3D soundbar preposterous, you’re not alone.
 We all know that Dolby Atmos relies on height information to create a truly immersive soundstage, but like its more expensive HT-ZF9 predecessor, the new Sony HT-X8500 uses advanced DSP audio processing to compensate for the lack of dedicated up firing drivers.

 Sure, it comes with some caveats, but the $299 (£350, AU$599) HT-X8500 was among the best soundbars on the planet in 2019 – and it still deserves a place there in 2021.
-In fact, now that it's a little older, you should be able to find it discounted – and with Amazon Prime Day coming up between June 21-22, it's a great time to buy.
+In fact, now that it's a little older, you should be able to find it discounted, making it an even better option to consider.

 The HT-X8500 is a self-contained audio system.
 There’s no separate wireless subwoofer, nor extraneous wireless surround speakers.
 It’s a smart, singular soundbar designed to fit just about anywhere.